DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 * The important distinction is whether the code has to attach itself to something else (**virus**) or if it can "survive" on its own (**worm**).

-🟢 **Potentially Unwanted Programs (PUPs)**
+## **Potentially Unwanted Programs (PUPs)**
 These are a form of malware that may have adverse effects on a computer's security or privacy.
-Frequently PUPs involve adware or spyware components and are uses for revenue generarion purposes.
+Frequently PUPs involve adware or spyware components and are used for revenue generarion purposes.
 Some of the undesired characteristics cause by PUPs are: Slowing down the computer, displaying a ton of annoying ads, adding toolbars and steal space on the browser, collecting private information.

 🟢 **Fileless Viruses**